Calculators logocalculators.so

 Withdrawal rate

 The 4% rule is a common guideline suggesting you can safely withdraw 4% of your initial investment annually.
-However, this depends on:
+However, this depends on market conditions, investment returns, inflation rates, and your specific financial goals.

 Sequence of returns risk

 Early poor market performance can significantly impact long-term sustainability.
-Consider:
+Consider conservative withdrawal rates in volatile markets, diversification across asset classes, and regular portfolio rebalancing.

 Inflation impact

 Your purchasing power decreases over time due to inflation.
-Consider:
+Consider increasing withdrawal amounts annually, investing in inflation-protected securities, and regular review of withdrawal strategy.

 SWP vs. other withdrawal strategies